telefonicaid/iotagent-node-lib/doc/api.md

 ### Measurement transformation definition

-Measurement transformation can be defined for Active attributes, either in the Device provisioning or in the Config Group provisioning.
+Measurement transformation can be defined for Active attributes, either in the Device provisioning or in the config group provisioning.
 The following example shows a device provisioning payload with defined Measurement transformation:

 ```json
 {